 - Submit the Federal Verification Worksheet to the Office of Financial Aid.

 - Submit all documents listed above and/or requested by the Office of Financial Aid by the appropriate deadline for priority awarding.

 NOTE: The student and parent must go to the IRS separately.
-Student and parent must have an FSA ID username and password to use IRS Data Retrieval.
+Student and parent must have an FSA ID username and password to use IRS Data Retrieval Tool.

-What if I Cannot Complete the IRS Data Retrieval?
+What if I Cannot Complete the IRS Data Retrieval Tool?